lendasat/lendamobile/docs/key_derivation.md

 - **Cross-platform sync** - Same mnemonic works everywhere
 - **Service interoperability** - All apps derive from same master seed
 - **Standard compliance** - Uses BIP39/BIP32 industry standards
+- **Consistent identity** - Nostr pubkey (npub) is the canonical user ID

+## User Identity

+### Canonical User Identifier: Nostr Public Key (npub)

+The **Nostr public key** derived at path `m/44/0/0/0/0` is the **canonical user identifier** used across all services:

+- **PostHog analytics** - User identification and tracking
+- **Cross-service correlation** - Consistent user ID regardless of which service
+- **Future features** - Any feature requiring a consistent user ID

+**Why Nostr pubkey?**
+- Nostr is designed as an identity/social layer
+- Network-independent (same key on mainnet/testnet)
+- Becoming a Bitcoin ecosystem identity standard
+- Already implemented and available

+**Important:** Each service (Arkade, Lendasat, LendaSwap) has its **own separate keys** derived at different paths for **security isolation**.
+These service-specific keys should NOT be used for user identification - only the Nostr pubkey provides a consistent identity.

 ## Current Implementation